Tom Davis (footballer, born 1911)

-Thomas Lawrence Davis (3 February 1911 – 1987) was an Irish former association footballer who played as a centre forward for several clubs in the League of Ireland and the English Football League.
+Thomas Lawrence Davis (3 February 1911 – 9 September 1987) was an Irish association footballer who played as a centre forward for several clubs in the League of Ireland and the English Football League.
 Davis was also a dual international footballer—playing for both the Republic of Ireland (FAI) and Ireland (IFA), scoring a total of five goals in five caps.
 He was born in County Dublin.

 Club career

 Davis spent his early career playing junior football with former League of Ireland clubs such as Frankfort and Midland Athletic before playing in the League of Ireland itself with Shelbourne and then Cork.
 His goalscoring form brought Davis a trial with Exeter City early in the 1931–32, but it was with Boston Town that he enjoyed his first settled spell in English football.

 Davis arrived in the English League proper with Torquay United, but it was a move to New Brighton in the Third Division North that brought him to the attention of the wider world.
 Signed by French side FC Metz in 1935, he failed to settle, and broke his contract to return to England with Oldham Athletic.
 After serving a three-month ban for breaking his contract, he returned to his goalscoring ways.
 His tally of 35 goals during the 1936–37 season is still a record for an Oldham player.
 He scored four hat-tricks and scored seven goals in a seven-game run – five in the league and two in the FA Cup.

 Midway through the 1937–38 season Davis signed for Tranmere Rovers and his return of six goals in ten matches helped push the club to the English Third Division North title, and promotion to the English Second Division for the first time in the club's history.
 At the outbreak of the Second World War, Davis returned to the League of Ireland, playing with Cork City, Drumcondra and Shelbourne.
 He did briefly return to England where he made a handful of appearances for Workington.
 He also had a spell with Distillery, where he netted 24 goals in a single season.

+In 1947 Davis was appointed as manager of Dutch side VVV Venlo, and there was correspondence between Davis and The Irish Press suggesting a possible tour by the club to Ireland.